pooley182/Plex-Meta-Manager-Wiki/Plex-Builders.md

 | `year` | Gets every movie/show with the specified year (Put a `-` between two years for a range i.e. `year: 1990-1999` or end with `NOW` to go till current i.e. `year: 2000-NOW`) | :heavy_check_mark: | :heavy_check_mark: |

 * You can only use each search option once per `plex_search` but you can give the search multiple values.
-* If you want to restrict the search by multiples of the same attribute (i.e. You want every movie that is a Romance and Comedy) try using [collection filters](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Collection-Filters).
+* If you want to restrict the search by multiples of the same attribute (i.e. You want every movie that is a Romance and Comedy) try using [Collection Filters](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Collection-Filters).

 ```yaml
 collections: